udacity/ipnd-webcasts/Intro-To-Other-Nanodegrees/Front-End-Web-Developer/README.md

 ####Project: Interactive Resume

-Your second project; you will be able to present yourself to a prosprective employer.
+Your second project; you will be able to present yourself to a prospective employer.
 You'll learn Javascript and JQuery to prepare for this.
-It should be a smooth tranisition for someone in the Intro to Programming Nanodegree, as you will have seen Javascript and will have experience with another programming language already in Python.
+It should be a smooth transition for someone in the Intro to Programming Nanodegree, as you will have seen Javascript and will have experience with another programming language already in Python.
 JQuery is something new; it's a very powerful extension of Javascript.
 Some programmers use it for everything for web development without even ever learning basic Javascript, and get along just fine without knowing the nitty gritty details about Javascript.

 You will develop an interactive resume application that reads your resume content from a JSON file and dynamically displays that content within a provided template.
 You will use objects, functions, conditionals, and control structures to compose the content that will display on the resume.